cannable/tclmpc/README.md

 args: if nothing is passed, everything is scanned.
 Pass a file or directory to scan a fragment of the library.

+#### mpd db rescan {args}

+Scan all files and update the DB.
+Scope of the scan is controlled by args: if nothing is passed, everything is scanned.
+Pass a file or directory to scan a fragment of the library.

 #### mpd db get albumsByArtist {artist}

 Convenience procedure to perform a search of the MPD DB.